 Growing up in a family as one of five children with a devoted focus on keeping Mom at home meant that the family rule was get a job at 16.
 Before I turned 16, I picked blueberries and babysat for spending money.
 Allowance wasn’t an option in our home.
 A week before I turned 16, I got my first job – in a sheet metal factory.

-My husband and I bought a consignment boutique I had been managing for almost four years two weeks before we got married.
+My husband and I bought a consignment boutique (I’d been managing it for almost four years) two weeks before we got married.
 After ten years in the Small Business world, we sold our two boutiques.
 My husband got a job as a computer programmer and I came home.
 All I have ever wanted to be was a wife and a mother.
 My first ten years as a wife I worked.
-Now I’m home and I couldn’t be happier.
+Now I was home and I couldn’t be happier.

-As I’m starting this blog, we don’t have children.
-I’ll talk about that in other blog posts.
+We don’t have children.
+I’ve talked about that in many blog posts.
 I have many nieces and nephews, but no children of my own.
 The struggles of trusting God, loving my husband, and facing my age has been a long journey.
 I hope to share it with many women as the Lord provides.
 Needless to say, Sarah, Hannah, Elizabeth, and Samson’s mother are my Biblical heroines.
 God heard their prayers and I trust – regardless His answer – that He hears mine.